KrzysztofWieckowski/SampleWorks/README.md

 **Sample_project_POM_TEST_flixbus.com**

 - This demo project delivers a framework for website test automation.
-It's a sample PAGE OBJECT MODEL test (with www.flixbus.com. as an example).
+It's a sample PAGE OBJECT MODEL (with www.flixbus.com. as an example).
+Tests the main website's search engine.

 - You can easily create a new test changing: